selwynpolit/d9book/book/hooks.md

 The **\$form_id** argument is used to check if the form being altered is the node edit form for nodes of type **event**, and if it is, the submit button\'s value is changed to \"Update Event\".
 A redundant check is added to ensure the node is of type \"event\" for clarity.

-## Modify fields in a node
+## Modify fields in a node with hook_ENTITY_TYPE_presave()

 This example does all sorts of interesting things to the node as it is about to be saved.

-It grabs some dates, fills out some fields if the user is anonymous, does some date calculations, changes the title of the node, looks up if to see if there is a connected node and grabs some info from it and updates a date field.
-Finally it invalidates some cache tags.
+It grabs some dates, fills out some fields if the user is anonymous, does some date calculations, changes the title of the node, searches for a connected node and grabs some info from it and updates a date field.
+Finally, it invalidates some cache tags.
 Phew!

 ```php
 /**